gourraguis/glasses-mcp/README.md

 ### Example Prompts

-> "Take a screenshot of github.com and save it to my desktop as `github-home.png`."
+> "Take a screenshot of github.com and save it to my desktop."

-> "Get a JPEG screenshot of the latest news on bbc.com/news, and save it in my downloads folder as `bbc-news.jpeg`."
+> "Get a JPEG screenshot of the latest news on bbc.com/news and save it in my downloads folder."

+> "Capture the verge.com homepage as it would appear on a small iOS device and save it as `verge-mobile.png`."

-> "Capture just the viewport of my local server at `http://localhost:3000` and name it `localhost-viewport.png`."
+> "Capture just the viewport of my local server at `http://localhost:3000`."

 ### Tool Reference: `screenshot`